 Most WWER-1000 units are expected to have 30 year licence extensions.
 In 2015, Balakovo 1 was licensed to 60 years, and intentions for Units 2–4 are similar.
 Kalinin 2 and Smolensk 3 are expected to have a 30 year licence extension by 2025.

 In 2006, Rosatom said it was considering 15 year lifetime extensions and uprating of all 11 of its operating RBMK reactors; 10 had licence extensions by mid-2016.
-Following significant design modifications made after the Chernobyl accident, as well as extensive refurbishment, including replacement of fuel channels, a 45 year lifetime is seen as realistic for most of the 1000 MW(e) units.
+Following significant design modifications made after the accident at the Chornobyl NPP, as well as extensive refurbishment, including replacement of fuel channels, a 45 year lifetime is seen as realistic for most of the 1000 MW(e) units.
 In 2011, these units provided 47.5% of the Russian Federation’s nuclear generated electricity.